Navalny vows to challenge Putin in parliamentary polls

-Last week Navalny and his Party of Progress joined ranks with the party of slain Kremlin critic Boris Nemtsov in a bid to form a democratic alliance after years of bickering.
+Last week Navalny and his Party of Progress joined ranks with the political party of slain Kremlin critic Boris Nemtsov in a bid to form a democratic alliance and overcome years of bickering.

-"We are going to contest the polls," said 38-year-old Navalny, a lawyer who shot to prominence during mass protests against President Vladimir Putin in 2011-2012.
+“We are going to contest the polls,” Navalny, a 38-year-old lawyer who shot to prominence during mass protests against Vladimir Putin in 2011-2012, announced on Wednesday.

 He said it was of paramount importance for “millions” of liberal Russians to win political representation.

-"Unfortunately these people are not represented anywhere at the moment," he told a press conference.
+“Unfortunately these people are not represented anywhere at the moment,” said Navalny, sporting a blue shirt and suit.

-Russian liberal parties failed to get into parliament in 2003 and have been marginalised ever since.
+Russian liberal parties failed to get into the Russian parliament in 2003 and have been marginalised ever since.

 Navalny, who has been fighting a series of criminal probes, cannot himself run for a parliamentary seat.

-Ahead of the legislative polls the opposition would this year seek to contest local elections in three Russian regions and will conduct "primaries," he said.
+He said that ahead of the legislative polls the opposition would this year seek to contest local elections in three Russian regions and will conduct “primaries.”

-"The best people will be included in the party lists," he said, speaking alongside Vladimir Milov, leader of the Democratic Choice party and several other figures.
+“The best people will be included in the party lists,” he said.

-The newly-established opposition alliance has been formed around the RPR-Parnas party of Nemtsov who was gunned down near the Kremlin in March in the most shocking assassination during Putin's 15-year rule.
+The newly-established opposition alliance has been formed around the PPR-Parnas party of Nemtsov who was gunned down near the Kremlin in March in the most shocking assassination of Putin’s 15-year rule.